-How is the International Participatory Academy on Natural Resource Governance different from other similar courses or trainings?
-Mostly, such trainings cover a segment or narrow scope of natural resource management.
+How is the Global Academy on Natural Resource Law & Governance different from other similar courses or trainings?
+Mostly, such trainings cover a segment or narrow scope of natural resources.
 Moreover, the focus remains mainly either on scientific management or the socio-political aspects of management.
-Governance aspect is totally skipped.
+Law and governance aspects are totally skipped.
 Additionally, those trainings target one or two categories of audiences.
 On the contrary, our program will have the following distinguished features:

-- Coverage and integration of interdisciplinary topics dealt under plant science, wildlife science, ecosystems & ecology, forestry, agriculture, biodiversity, physical environment, geoscience, environmental ethics, political ecology, natural resource economics, environmental anthropology, environmental policy & law, resource governance, international law, common law, customary law, participatory research methodology, ethnic & minority issues in natural landscapes, Indigenous and human rights.
+- Coverage and integration of interdisciplinary topics dealt under legal domains of plants, wildlife, ecosystems & ecology, forestry, agriculture, biodiversity, physical environment, geoscience, environmental ethics, political ecology, resource economics, environmental anthropology, environmental policy & law, resource governance, international law, common law, customary law, participatory research methodology, ethnic & minority issues in natural landscapes, Indigenous and human rights.

 - Participants from varied backgrounds may join the program.
-They may be doctoral students, Masters students, researchers, teachers, field practitioners, executives, managers, and writers.
+They may be law graduates, Masters students, policy researchers, teachers, legal practitioners, professionals, executives, managers, and writers.